BArch Degree– Code #0135

 FEATURES & FACILITIES

 BArch students have 24 hr access to their dedicated, laptop-ready studio spaces.
 Peripheral devices such as scanners, color printers/plotters, and digital camera equipment are available.
-A School-wide 3D Printing Fabrication Laboratory is in preparation.
+A School-wide 3D Printing Fabrication Laboratory is also available.

 Articulation agreements for some courses in this program are in place with: